LucasDelfino92/morrowindsharp/main.md

 - BAIN options to install:
   - [X] 00 All in One: recommended option.
 Includes all configuration options, minus the last one.

-> ℹ️ This file includes configuration for mods from the guide add-on.
+> ℹ️ This file includes configuration for mods not present in this guide.

 <details>
 	<summary>List of configured mods</summary>